Immersion Pretreatment Systems for Powder Coating Lines | Ketu

 Insulated tanks and covers: lower heat loss, reduced steam in the workshop and smaller energy bills.

-Automatic dosing: keep chemical concentration stable, reduce over-dosing, and maintain consistent quality.
+Automatic dosing: keep chemical concentration stable, reduce over-dosing and maintain consistent quality.

 Sludge management: filtration and sludge removal options to extend bath life and cut chemical waste.